Cysharp/MessagePipe/README.md

 > PM> Install-Package [MessagePipe](https://www.nuget.org/packages/MessagePipe)

-MessagePipe is built on top of a `Microsoft.Extensions.DependencyInjection`(for Unity, `VContainer` or `Zenject`) so set up via `ConfigureServices` in [.NET Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host).
+MessagePipe is built on top of a `Microsoft.Extensions.DependencyInjection`(for Unity, `VContainer` or `Zenject` or `Builtin Tiny DI`) so set up via `ConfigureServices` in [.NET Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host).
 Generic Host is widely used in .NET such as ASP.NET Core, [MagicOnion](https://github.com/Cysharp/MagicOnion/), [ConsoleAppFramework](https://github.com/Cysharp/ConsoleAppFramework/), MAUI, WPF(with external support), etc so easy to setup.

 ```csharp
 using MessagePipe;